 Conclusion

 In today’s increasingly complex manufacturing landscape, managing supply chain risks, ensuring compliance, and maintaining operational efficiency requires a structured approach.
-With global supply chains facing regulatory shifts, cybersecurity threats, and financial uncertainties, businesses must adopt strategies that enhance transparency and resilience.
+With global logistics chains facing regulatory shifts, cybersecurity threats, and financial uncertainties, businesses must adopt strategies that enhance transparency and resilience.

-GRC software plays a critical role in addressing these challenges by providing real-time risk assessment, automated compliance tracking, and improved supplier accountability.
+Software plays a critical role in addressing these challenges by providing real-time risk assessment, automated compliance tracking, and improved supplier accountability.
 By integrating these tools, manufacturers can identify potential disruptions early, streamline regulatory processes, and reduce human errors that could lead to financial or operational setbacks.

 FAQs